SalvatoreRa/tutorial/datasets/README.md

 # Additional Datasets

-I am listing here additional dataset that you can use with the provided link
+I am listing here additional dataset that you can use with the provided link.
+The datasets listed cover different aspects of Machine learning and Artificial intelligence common tasks (computer Vision, Financial Analysis, Sentimental Analysis, Natural Language Processing, Autonomous Vehicles)

 | dataset |  Source | Description |
 | ------- |  ------ |------ |